MoonlightRuin/Kings-Field-Spanish-Translation-Patch/README.md

 # Kings-Field-Spanish-Translation-Patch
 Full Spanish translation patch for King's Field (1994) by FROMSOFTWARE. \
 The translation itself is based on the original text with small elements inspired by the Sword of Moonlight version of the game. \
-Patch is in xdelta format and should be applied to a .bin file of your game.
+Patch is in xdelta format and should be applied to a .bin file of the game.

 Tools: \
 [tim2view] (https://github.com/lab313ru/tim2view) \